Dopamine and serotonin are neurotransmitters. They are both involved in depression, digestion, and sleep.

 - a loss of interest in things that used to interest you

-THE MAIN DIFFERENCE Dopamine system dysfunction is linked to certain symptoms of depression, such as low motivation.
+Dopamine system dysfunction is linked to certain symptoms of depression, such as low motivation.
 Serotonin is involved in how you process your emotions, which can affect your overall mood.

-Dopamine and serotonin also both play roles in psychological conditions other than depression.
+Dopamine and serotonin both also play roles in psychological conditions other than depression.

-Nearly all pleasurable experiences, from eating a good meal to having sex, involve the release of dopamine.
+Nearly all pleasurable experiences — from eating a good meal to having sex — involve the release of dopamine.

 Bipolar disorder was also associated with altered serotonin activity, which may influence the severity of someone’s symptoms.

-THE MAIN DIFFERENCE There’s a close link between dopamine and how you experience pleasure.
+There’s a close link between dopamine and how you experience pleasure.
 Dysfunction of the dopamine system might also contribute to bipolar disorder and schizophrenia.
 Serotonin affects emotional processing, which can have significant effects on mood.

 It’s not just your brain — you also have dopamine and serotonin in your gut, where they play a role in digestion.

-Dopamine’s role in digestion is complex and poorly understood.
+How dopamine works in digestion is complex and poorly understood.
 However, experts do know that it helps to regulate the release of insulin from your pancreas.

-In addition, dopamine has a protective effect on the mucosal lining of your gastrointestinal tract, which may help to prevent peptic ulcers.
+In addition, dopamine has a protective effect on the mucosal lining of your gastrointestinal tract.
+This may help to prevent peptic ulcers.

 More research is still needed to fully understand how else dopamine may affect our guts.

-The extra serotonin makes the contractions in your gut move faster in order to get rid of the harmful food, usually through vomiting or diarrhea.
+The extra serotonin makes the contractions in your gut move faster to get rid of the harmful food, usually through vomiting or diarrhea.

 They’ve also been used to treat nausea and vomiting caused by chemotherapy.

-THE MAIN DIFFERENCE While both dopamine and serotonin are found in your gut, serotonin plays a much larger role in digestion.
+While both dopamine and serotonin are found in your gut, serotonin plays a much larger role in digestion.
 It helps to stimulate contractions in your gut that move food through your intestines.

 Your sleep-wake cycle is regulated by a small gland in the brain called the pineal gland.
 The pineal gland receives and interprets light and darkness signals from the eyes.

 The pineal gland has receptors for both dopamine and serotonin.

 In addition, diseases that decrease dopamine production, such as Parkinson’s disease, often cause drowsiness.

 How serotonin affects sleep depends on the part of the brain it comes from, the type of serotonin receptor it binds to, and several other factors.

 Serotonin is also involved in preventing rapid eye movement (REM) sleep.
 Studies have shown that increasing serotonin through the use of SSRIs reduces REM sleep.

 While serotonin seems to both induce sleep and keep you up, it’s a chemical precursor to melatonin, the main hormone involved in sleep.
-Your body needs serotonin from your pineal gland in order to produce melatonin.
+Your body needs serotonin from your pineal gland to produce melatonin.